 4322 Harding Road, Suite 417

 We are all born with talented minds.
 However, over 63% of individuals in this country are disengaged from their work creating discontent (Forbes, 2013).
-Using our Hope-Centered counseling model we guide individuals through their stress to bridge this disconnect.
+Using our Hope-Focused counseling model we guide individuals through their stress to bridge this disconnect.

 We yearn to discover two basic things about ourselves: